Santiago-Pedemonte/Santiago-Pedemonte/README.md

 ### 📄 &nbsp;Summary

-Crypto aficionado with a strong focus on micro and macroeconomic use-cases.
+FinTech aficionado with a strong focus on micro and macroeconomic use-cases.
 Fast learner and efficient problem-solver with a strong motivation to grow professionally.
 I find it most rewarding to extract insights from data that enhance economic and monetary decision-making.
 I strive to be the forefront of the developments and disruptions of the Fintech and Cryptocurrency industries.

 ### 👨🏻‍💻 &nbsp;About Me